 For all directors, AICA provides opportunities to fully understand the roles and responsibilities required of a director.
 In addition, after their appointment, AICA strives to update their required knowledge such as by regularly holding seminar "Directors' Seminar" with outside lecturers.
-The "Directors' Seminar" in the 124th fiscal year was held under the theme of "Corporate Governance (Risk Management) and Latest Trends in Corporate Scandals" with Ms. Yoko Noguchi, Lawyer (and LEGAL LPC) as the invited lecturer.
+The "Directors' Seminar" in the 125th fiscal year was held under the theme of "Risk Management Required for Corporate Executives" with Mr. Takaomi Suzuki, Lawyer (Ishihara Law Office) as the invited lecturer.